Hayfever & Allergies

 - Mould spores

-- Animal dander (e.g. pet fur and skin flakes)
+- Animal dander (e.g. pet or domestic animal fur and skin flakes)

 Other causes of allergic rhinitis can include things such as wood dust, flour dust and latex.